2400033291/Azure-Blob-Versioning-PITR/Five-Tasks/Task-5.md

 The storage account provides blob storage and file storage services.

-The account was configured with standard storage and locally redundant storage (LRS).
+The account was configured with:

+Performance: Standard
+Redundancy: Locally Redundant Storage (LRS)
 3. Manage Blob Storage

 A private blob container named: